Plagiarism & Collusion

 Plagiarism

-- You commit plagiarism if you borrow the ideas, examples, or structure of your source without acknowledging it.
+- You commit plagiarism if you purposefully borrow the ideas, examples, or structure of your source without acknowledging it.
 You can be guilty of plagiarism if you systematically borrow the ideas and organization of a source—even if the language of your piece is substantially original.
 A student who, for example, reports on a major news event by using exactly the same ideas in the same order as they appear in an article in Time or Newsweek might be accused of plagiarism.

 - You commit plagiarism if you take, buy, or receive a paper written by someone else and present it as your own.